alsuren/mijia-homie/doc/presentation/slides.md

   - You are responsible for polling its event loop.

-  - Maintainers are pretty responsive.
+  - Andrew has submitted patches, and they were well received.

 ---

 # Bluetooth

-The library landscape for bluetooth is a bit sad.
+The Rust Bluetooth story is a bit sad (all wrappers around BlueZ).

 - `blurz` - "bluetooth from before there was tokio"

   - Started with this.
+  - Talks to BlueZ over D-Bus (single-threaded).
-  - Blocking `device.connect()` calls.
+  - Blocking `device.connect()` calls. 😧
-  - Not multithreaded (because of how it uses D-Bus).
   - Unmaintained (for 2 years).

 - `btleplug` - "is that really how it's pronounced?"

-  - Mostly Async.
+  - Mostly Async and threadsafe (talks over raw sockets).
   - Theoretically cross platform.
-  - Tried switching to this (but gave up after too many panics).
+  - Tried switching to this (but gave up after too many panicking threads).

 - `dbus-rs` - "roll your own bluetooth library"
-  - Generates code from introspection data.
+  - Generates code from D-Bus introspection.
+  - Single-threaded because return types are !Send (but that's okay).
   - Async or Blocking (up to you).
-  - Single-threaded in places (but that's okay).
   - Non-generated types are a bit **too** dynamic.
-  - Maintainer is really nice.

 ---